 - Relevant intermediaries as defined in Section 181 of the Act, Cap.
-50 may appoint more than two proxies to - The Reduction of the Approved Nominees and sold of the Approved Nominees and specific to attend, speak and vote at the Annual General Meeting.
+50 may appoint more than two proxies to - Activate the intermediates as defined in Section for the Act, Cap.
+30 may appoint more than two proxes to attend, speak and vote at the Annual General Meeting.
 For investors who have used their CPF monies to buy BRC Asia Limited's shares, this Report is forwarded to them at the request of their CPF Approved Nominees and is sent solely FOR INFORMATION ONLY.
 This Proxy Form is not valid for use by CPF Investors and shall be ineffective for all intents and purposes if used - or purported to be used by them. - 4.
 CPF Investors who wish to attend the Annual General Meeting as an observer must submit their requests through their CPF Approved Nominees within the time frame specified.
 If they also wish to vote, they must submit their voting instructions to the CPF Approved Nominees.